Ammar-Khaled/monty/README.md

 Files containing Monty byte codes usually have the `.m` extension.
 There is not more than one instruction per line.

 ### Example (file.m)
+The bytecodes directory contains a sample of these files.
 ```bash
 $ cat file.m
 # Pushing element to the stack